 - Dec – no session, survey link will be made available for feedback

 JF Garrard is an award winning speculative fiction writer, editor and publisher.
-She is the President of Dark Helix Press, serves as the Co-President for the Canadian Authors Association’s Toronto Branch, Festival Coordinator for LiterASIAN Toronto, Deputy Editor for Ricepaper Magazine, and Assistant Editor for Amazing Stories.
+She is the President of Dark Helix Press, serves as the Co-President for the Canadian Authors Association’s Toronto Branch, Festival Coordinator for LiterASIAN Toronto, and Deputy Editor for Ricepaper Magazine.
 Her portfolio of books and short fiction is listed on jfgarrard.com and you can find her on Twitter/Instagram @jfgarrard, Facebook @JFGarrardauthor.

 Vincent Ternida is a screenwriter, filmmaker, and author with several published short fiction and creative non fiction pieces.
 He was a second rounder for Austin Film Festival’s screenplay competition and a finalist for Writer’s Guild of Canada’s Diverse Screenwriters in 2013.
 The Seven Muses of Harry Salcedo is Ternida’s first novel.
 He lives in Vancouver, British Columbia.
 Vincent made the 2019 CBC Short Story Prize longlist for Elevator Lady.
 His CBC interview is here.